pq-code-package/mlkem-libjade/README.md

 defines a rule to build the program `example` and to remove it, with `make clean`.

 * [example.c](https://github.com/tfaoliveira/mlkem-libjade/blob/main/examples/mlkem768_amd64_avx2/example.c)
-includes discussions about random bytes and the API/namespacing, and the code that calls the functions for key generation, encapsulation, and decapsulation, followed by a check to ensure that the shared secret from encapsulate is equal to the one from decapsulate.
+includes discussions about random bytes, the API, and namespacing, as well as the code that calls the functions for key generation, encapsulation, and decapsulation, followed by a check to ensure that the shared secret from encapsulate is equal to the one from decapsulate.
 It contains examples of *randomized* and *derandomized* APIs.